A Warm Welcome to the Library FAQs for Sponsors

 How are event logistics managed?

-- Library Outreach– Operation Warm will work with funders on initial outreach prospecting for the library in your community to establish an event plan.
+- Library Outreach– Operation Warm will work with sponsors on initial outreach prospecting for the library in your community to establish an event plan.

 - Start planning – Work with your library partner to select your date and identify the children living in need that you would like to serve.
-Operation Warm staff will assist with book and coat orders so that your event is a success.
+Operation Warm staff will assist with the coat order process, so that your event is a success.

 - Be rewarded – This event will not only assist the families and children in your community, but will be a joyful experience for staff and volunteers alike!